Effects of spatially localised pressure gradient histories on recovery of turbulent boundary layers: Experimental setup and parameters

 \subsection{TBL properties and $U_{\tau}$ estimation}

-The complete set of experimental conditions and key TBL characteristics relevant to the hot-wire measurements is summarised in Table~\ref{Table:1}.

-A key parameter in TBL studies is the skin-friction velocity, $U_\tau$, which characterises the skin-friction coefficient, $C_f$, and wall shear stress, $\tau_w$, according to $C_f = \frac{2\tau_w}{\rho U_{\infty}^2}=2\left(\frac{U_\tau}{U_{\infty}}\right)^2$.
-In this study, direct wall shear stress measurements were not conducted.
-Instead, $U_\tau$ was estimated using an indirect composite profile fitting method based on the measured boundary layer profile.
-The fitting procedure, following \citet{RodriguezLopez2015}, was used to determine $U_\tau$, the wall-normal coordinate correction $\Delta y$, and the wake strength parameter $\mathit{\Pi}$ by collapsing the measured mean velocity onto a theoretical Musker profile combined with an exponential-type wake function.
-For all test cases listed in Table~\ref{Table:1}, the von K{\'a}rm{\'a}n constant was fixed at $\kappa = 0.39$ as discussed by \citet{Marusic2013}, with a corresponding log law intercept $B = 4.3386$ following the relation proposed by \citet{Nagib2008}.
+The complete set of experimental conditions and key TBL characteristics relevant to the hot-wire measurements is summarised in table \ref{Table:2}.
+A key parameter in TBL studies is the skin-friction velocity, $U_\tau$, which characterises the skin-friction coefficient, $C_f$, and wall shear stress, $\tau_w$, according to $C_f = 2\tau_w/(\rho U_{\infty}^2) = 2(U_\tau/U_{\infty})^2$.
+In the present study, direct wall shear stress measurements were not conducted.
+Instead, $U_\tau$ was estimated using an indirect composite profile fitting method based on the measured boundary layer velocity profile.
+It has been shown that, for ZPG and mild APG TBLs (within the range of $\beta$ considered here, i.e. $0 \lesssim \beta \lesssim 2$), the Clauser chart method -- forming the basis of the present approach -- agrees well with with direct oil-film interferometry measurements \citep{Monty2011}.
+The fitting procedure, following \citet{RodriguezLopez2015}, was used to determine $U_\tau$, the wall-normal coordinate correction $\upDelta y$, and the wake strength parameter $\mathit{\Pi}$ by collapsing the measured mean velocity onto a theoretical Musker profile combined with an exponential-type wake function.
+For all test cases listed in table \ref{Table:2}, the von K{\'a}rm{\'a}n constant was fixed at $\kappa = 0.39$ as discussed by \citet{Marusic2013}, with a corresponding log law intercept $B = 4.3386$ following the relation proposed by \citet{Nagib2008}.
 The indirect estimation of $U_\tau$ was applied to previously published datasets: PGH smooth-wall cases from \citet{Preskett2025a} and ZPG smooth-wall canonical cases from \citet{Wangsawijaya2023} and \citet{Aguiar2024}, which used direct measurements via oil-film interferometry and floating-element drag balance; the resulting differences were within 3\%, demonstrating the reliability of the method.